chouseknecht/symfony-mariadb-nginx/README.md

 During the startup of the *ansible_symfony_1* container, commands were automatically executed to create the *mysql* database, create the schema, and load the sample data.
 If you click the *Browse backend* button, for example, you will be able to click the *Login* button and see live data from the *mariadb* service.

-## Test your code
+## Run a production build(#production-build)

-When you reach a point where you're ready to perform a build and test your code, run the following commands.
-You can run these commands with either the empty project, the demo project, or your project:
+When you reach a point where you're ready to perform a build and test your code, run the following commands to rebuild the application and run it in *production mode*.
+This changes the configuration of the project to use the *mariadb* and *nginx* services with your code deployed as a static asset inside the *nginx* container, representing a typical production configuration.

+Execute the following commands to launch the project in *production mode* with either the empty project, the demo project, or your own custom code in the *symfony* directory:

 ```
 # Set the working directory to the root of the clone